adisa404/vidly-node-api/Potocol.md

   https://docs.mongodb.com/manual/reference/operator/update/

   instead of Course.Update we can use Course.FindByIdAndUpdate.
 This will get the doc and update it.
 But to get the updated doc we need to pass, new: true as the second parameter

+### validation

+- ask for validation - force valication with course.validate()
+- we will use Joi for rest apis, and mongoose validation in saving itd

+schema type options

+### use mongoose in genres.js

+- install mongoose
+  mongoose instance
+  connection string
+  schema

+in api calls use updateGenre

+### create models

+(Single Responsibility Principle)
+model related stuff into models